Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Choices
 ++++++++

-To provide the user with a list of options to choose from for an argument, the :func:`.app_commands.choices` decorator can be applied.
+:class:`str`, :class:`int` and :class:`float` type parameters can optionally set a list of choices for an argument using the :func:`.app_commands.choices` decorator.

-A user is restricted to selecting a choice and can't type something else.
+During invocation, a user is restricted to picking one choice and can't type anything else.

 Each individual choice contains 2 fields:

-- A name, which is what the user sees
+- A name, which is what the user sees in their client
-- A value, which is hidden to the user and only visible to the API.
-Typically, this is either the same as the name or something more developer-friendly.
+- A value, which is hidden to the user and only visible to the bot and API.

+  Typically, this is either the same as the name or something else more developer-friendly.

   Value types are limited to either a :class:`str`, :class:`int` or :class:`float`.

 To illustrate, the following command has a selection of 3 colours with each value being the colour code: